NurMi-io/DotPod/README.md

 # Patent
 * DotPod preferences this icon was designed by Google for [Material Icons](https://pictogrammers.com/library/mdi/).
 * Bluetooth video and music.
 Special thanks to the CAPod repo from [@d4rken](https://github.com/d4rken).
 * Don't Force Dialer Ears!
-If you special thanks by the [@chiragjoshi12](https://github.com/chiragjoshi12) support!
+Force the removal dialer DotPod application.